 Exceptional plants are those that cannot be conserved long-term using conventional seed banking methods.
 This includes species with few or no seeds available for banking, species with seeds that are intolerant of desiccation and freezing, or seeds that can tolerate drying, but not freezing, or species that may only tolerate storage at –20°C for less than 10 years.
 For ex situ conservation, such species require methods alternative to conventional storage, such as cryopreservation and in vitro methods.
 Many of the world’s plant species may fit these storage categories (see Seaton et al. 2018).
 The primary purpose of a conservation collection of an exceptional species is to support the species’ survival and reduce its extinction risk, therefore accurate records of provenance, differentiated maternal lines, and diverse genetic representation are prerequisites.

-Cryopreservation or tissue culture are alternative storage processes to conventional storage, but these alternatives are only real conservation solutions if the practitioner is able to restore a tissue cultured or cryopreserved plant part back to a rooted plant that is capable of being transplanted into the wild.
+Plant cryopreservation or tissue culture are alternative storage processes to conventional storage, but these alternatives are only real conservation solutions if the practitioner is able to restore a tissue cultured or cryopreserved plant part back to a rooted plant that is capable of being transplanted into the wild.
 As is true for seed research, much more has been done on agricultural or commercially important species than for rare wild species.
-As more CPC practitioners conduct tissue culture and cryopreservation research, the more will be known about the specific needs of rare species and the more possible it will be to examine patterns.
+As more CPC practitioners conduct tissue culture and plant cryopreservation research, the more will be known about the specific needs of rare species and the more possible it will be to examine patterns.
 At this stage in the development of the science, we provide recommendations based upon FAO guidelines and recent research noting that a large difference between these bodies of research stems from the fact that because our species are rare, we usually have few propagules to initiate studies, and we are thrilled to have any survival!

 Space and staffing capacity will always impact an institution’s conservation program.
 Exceptional species require a greater commitment of staff time, specialized expertise of staff, and greater infrastructure than conventional seed banking.
-In this light, we encourage practitioners to reach out to the experienced in vitro (tissue culture) and cryopreservation specialists in the CPC network if they are planning to create internal programs or if they desire to collaborate on research projects for exceptional species.
+In this light, we encourage practitioners to reach out to the experienced in vitro (tissue culture) and plant cryopreservation specialists in the CPC network if they are planning to create internal programs or if they desire to collaborate on research projects for exceptional species.

 Several authors have examined patterns in seed storage behavior (see references) that can help collectors.
 Begin with a literature review to check if any previous research has been done on your taxon.
 You can check congeners, but beware that this is not always reliable or conclusive.
 Our Hawaiian colleagues have found quite varying storage behavior within a single genus (Walters, Weisenberger and Clark, personal communications).
 Many factors determine variation in seed tolerance to desiccation or freezing.
 The following are some general patterns observed in seeds that tend to withstand orthodox storage or not.